RightToAskOrg/righttoask-docs/api-client-brainstorm.md

 * *Question: Can a user change their vote?
 VT: No, that goes into the too-hard box, probably forever.
-HN: We should probably make an effort to ensure the upvote/downvote buttons aren't too close to each other and also aren't in places where people normally place fingers to scroll :)*
+HN: We should probably make an effort to ensure the upvote/downvote buttons aren't too close to each other and also aren't in places where people normally place fingers to scroll :)
+VT: Right!
+Good point.
+And I can imagine upvoting a question, only to see a better one later.
+Could we possibly say that it stores your votes only locally for a while, until you either background it or explicitly decide to upload?
+Hard to know how to do the UI well for this - would need to have a very clear way of communicating when votes had been uploaded (and were therefore unchangeable) and when they hadn't.
+I guess we could always grey them out.*
 * *Question: Do we need to (optionally be able to) incorporate the user's electorate into their vote?
 Can an MP sufficiently say 'My electorate cares about this' if we only know the person who posted the question is in the electorate, but the votes are anonymous?
 VT: I think yes - a person should optionally be able to state their electorate when they register, which then becomes part of their public profile (along with their public key).
 Then, when we aggregate and tally, we can do sub-tallies by electorate.
 Of course, we need to be extra careful about privacy if the sets are small.*

 &nbsp;